samanthamoss87/Project-1/README.md

 ### Desktop Testing
 - The website was designed on Microsoft laptop and it was previewed in Chrome and Microsoft edge.
-- The wesite was tested by family and friends and numerous different devices.
+- The website was tested by family and friends and numerous different devices.

 # Bugs
 ## Known bugs